m82labs/overlap_checker/README.md

 Installation is fairly straight forward:
   1. Clone this repo.
   2. Open the solution and build it.
-  3. Run `SQL Scripts\deploy.sql` on any instance you want to run the Overlap Checker on.
+  3. Run `SQL Scripts\Install.ps1` on any instance you want to run the Overlap Checker on.
-  4. Now just copy the `JobOverlapChecker.exe` and `JobOverlapChecker.exe.config` files to each instance and the set up a scheduled job on each instance that executes the JobOverlapChecker.exe.
+  4. Now just copy the `JobOverlapChecker\bin\Debug\JobOverlapChecker.exe` and `SQL Scripts\JobOverlapChecker.exe.config` files to each instance and then set up a scheduled job on each instance that executes the JobOverlapChecker.exe.

-  ***WARNING: Read through the `deploy.sql` script, it will create various database objects and add a new 'Deploy' step to ALL jobs on the instance.***
+  ***WARNING: Read through the `Install.ps1` script, it will create various database objects and add a new 'Deploy' step to ALL jobs on the instance.***

 Here is an example `JobOverlapChecker.exe.config` file:
 ```
-<?xml version="1.0" encoding="utf-8" ?>
+﻿<?xml version="1.0" encoding="utf-8" ?>
 <configuration>
     <startup>
         <supportedRuntime version="v4.0" sku=".NETFramework,Version=v4.5" />